 KEY TAKEAWAYS & RETROSPECTION

 From the early stages, I discovered challenges to get UX Design buy-ins from the key Stakeholders.
-My goals were to help each member understand my design process, how empathy-design will improve the user satisfaction, and have members involved in the process as much as possible.
+My goals were to help each member understand my UI design process, how empathy-design will improve the user satisfaction, and have members involved in the process as much as possible.
 It was critical through each phase to have our teams on the same page when talking about our target users and potential customers.